fvanheer/Forecasting/README.md

-# Daily minimum temperatures Forecasting
+# Daily Minimum Temperatures Forecasting

 Forecasting is such an essential part of business and everyday life.
 It is in your weather app and your business plan.
 I did some research and discovered that Facebook open sourced their time series forecasting model Prophet.
 [Read More](https://facebook.github.io/prophet/)